bert/BFR/README.md

 - Each recipe has its own subfolder containing:
   - a human readable pdf file.
   - a Brewfather native json file.
-  - an xml file for exchange to other brew software.
+  - an xml file for exchange to other brewing software.

 - All recipes are normalized for 5 Liter batch size (fermenting vessel) and can be brewed in a 12 Liter stove pot.